tuyaliang/pprp.github.io/index.md

 ## Welcome to pprp 's homePage

-​	My virtual name is pprp, I am a college student in NWAFU majoring in Software Engineering.
+	My virtual name is pprp, I am a college student in NWAFU majoring in Software Engineering.
 Now, I am Sophomore student and I am about to be a junior student.
 With a poor programming ability, I shoud use Github to improve my programming ability.
 I will have two project this Semester and I will try my best to do both of them well.

-​	There are four things that play an import role in my university.
+	There are four things that play an import role in my university.
 They are **English learning,Personal health management, Programming skills improvement and Preparing for gradute students**

 ### Part 1 Personal Health Management

-- 坚持每天晚上锻炼身体
+- persist exercising every day

 ### Part 2 Programming Skills

-- 将航电中的题目定期汇总到GitHub上
 - [web实验三](./doc/实验3董佩杰2016012963.pdf)
 - [乘法表](./doc/1九九乘法表/js.html)
 - [tablegenerator](./doc/2表格生成器/tablegenerator.html)